pingcap/docs-cn/op-guide/ansible-deployment.md

 ### Error: You need to install jmespath prior to running json_query filter

-See [Install Ansible and dependencies in the Control Machine](#install-ansible-and-dependencies-in-the-control-machine) and install Ansible 2.4 in the Control Machine.
-The `python2-jmespath` dependent package is installed by default.
+See [Install Ansible and dependencies in the Control Machine](#install-ansible-and-dependencies-in-the-control-machine) and use `pip` to install Ansible and the related specific dependencies in the Control Machine.
+The `jmespath` dependent package is installed by default.

-For the CentOS 7 system, you can install `jmespath` using the following command:
+For the CentOS 7 system, you can install `jmespath` separately using the following command:

 ```
+$ sudo yum -y install epel-release
-sudo yum install python2-jmespath
+$ sudo yum -y install python-pip
+$ sudo pip install jmespath
+$ pip show jmespath
+Name: jmespath
+Version: 0.9.0
 ```

 Enter `import jmespath` in the Python interactive window of the Control Machine.